ArshiaSotoode/Health-Odyssey/README.md

 ## Acknowledgements

-- Thank you to the fantastic team at **CS50p** for helping in achieving the skills to make this project happen .
+- Thank you to the fantastic team at **CS50p** for helping me to achieve the skills to make this project happen .

 - the designing of the program was done in [Figma](https://www.figma.com/)